DaymudeLab/DissentSelfCensorship/README.md

 source .venv/bin/activate
 ```

-Figs. 1 and 2 illustrate an individual's optimal action as a function of their desired dissent.
+Figs. 1 and 2 show an individual's optimal action as a function of their desired dissent.
 They are produced with

 ```shell